kelvinzer0/mac-tty-cleaner/README.md

 ## Features

-- Cleans TTY devices in the /dev directory
+- Cleans TTY devices in the /dev/ttys0* directory
-- Customizable command execution on each TTY device
 - Efficient and lightweight design

 ## Table of Contents